 Tips in Making Gulaman

-- Once poured in mold and refrigerated refrain from moving it around until it is solidly formed.
+5. Pour in mold or pyrex in room temperature and refrain from moving it around until it is solidly formed.

-- When cut into cubes don’t combine colored gulaman unless you are using it right away.
+6. When cut into cubes, don’t combine colored gulaman unless you are using it right away.
 Colors can bleed.

 How to Make Gulaman